 Our volunteer team consists of over two hundred dedicated individuals who find great reward in helping others while meeting new friends.
 Whether you have retired after a long career, are just beginning school, or somewhere in between, volunteer opportunities abound for everyone at Lenoir Memorial.
-We boast over 200 volunteers working in 20-plus departments, and the Junior Volunteer Program attracts the talents of 50-plus students each year.
+We boast over 200 volunteers working in 20-plus departments, and the Summer Student Program attracts the talents of 50-plus students each year.
 As a Lenoir Memorial volunteer, you will have the opportunity to serve in many capacities that benefit patients, visitors and the community.
 Here are some ways you can help:

 Volunteers push a cheer cart throughout the hospital selling toiletries, candy, magazines, and various sundry items to hospital staff and patients.
 This convenience is greatly appreciated and lots of fun for the volunteers.